SonarSource/sonar-scanner-azdo/src/extensions/sonarcloud/overview.md

 _(Formerly SonarCloud)_

-You can start a no-commitment, 14-day trial of SonarQube Cloud for your private repositories completely free.
+You can start a no-commitment, 14-day trial of SonarQube Cloud Team tier, completely free.
 No need to speak with a sales rep or request a license key - get automatic code analysis results on your private projects in minutes!
-SonarQube Cloud analysis is always free for open-source projects.
+SonarQube Cloud analysis is always free up to 50k lines of code.
 You can create your free SonarQube Cloud account [here][signup].

 This Azure DevOps extension provides build tasks that you can add in your build definition.
 You'll benefit from automated detection of bugs and vulnerabilities across all branches and Pull Requests.
 SonarQube Cloud explains all coding issues in details, giving you chance to fix your code before even merging and deploying, all the while learning best practices along the way.
 At project level, you'll also get a dedicated widget that tracks the overall health of your application.